TeddiO/pySteamSignIn/README.md

 ## Finally

-Hopefully this helps someone out in terms of getting Steam OpenID and Python working in harmony.
+Hopefully this helps someone get OpenID 2.0 Steam sign-in and Python working together a bit more smoothly.
 There's a few solutions for Flask and Django (which are basically glorified wrappers for python-openid) but both of them can still result in a fair few steps.

 This is based on OpenID 2.0 and **not** OpenID Connect / OAuth 2.